lithdew/reliable/README.md

 So, I began working on a modular approach and decided to abstract away the reliability portion of protocols I have built into a separate library.

-I feel that this approach is best versus the popular alternatives like QUIC or SCTP that may do just a bit too much for you.
-After all, getting _just_ the reliability bits of a UDP-based protocol is hard enough.
-Might as well modularize it into a separate library and get it heavily tested and stabilized, eh?
+I feel that this approach is best versus the popular alternatives like QUIC or SCTP that may, depending on your circumstances, do just a bit too much for you.
+After all, getting _just_ the reliability bits of a UDP-based protocol correct and well-tested is hard enough.

 ## Todo

+1. Estimate the round-trip time (RTT) and adjust the system's packet re-transmission delay based off of it.
-1. Keep a cache of the string representations of passed-in `net.UDPAddr`.
+2. Keep a cache of the string representations of passed-in `net.UDPAddr`.
-2. Reduce locking in as many code hot paths as possible.
+3. Reduce locking in as many code hot paths as possible.
-3. Networking statistics (packet loss, RTT, etc.).
+4. Networking statistics (packet loss, RTT, etc.).
-4. More unit tests.
+5. More unit tests.

 ## Usage